 As a result, an engagement strategy featuring a hybrid connection is most effective.
 It provides your members with the flexibility of staying connected however they like it.
 This includes in-person events, 1-on-1 chat, online webinars as well as social forums.

-Spark, a new Glue Up solution connects people remotely through speed networking.
+Glue Up's speed networking platform connects people virtually.
 It uses advanced technology that pairs up attendees on a short face-to-face call so that they can meet as many people in a short span of time.
 With this feature, you can bring new and existing members together in a quick session.

 Thus, today's only successful membership model is one that combines both in-person and virtual ways of connecting.